Margaret Atwood, Bernardine Evaristo share Booker Prize | The China Post

 The Booker Prize for fiction this year ended in a tie, with two winners announced on Monday in London.
 Canadian author Margaret Atwood and British author Bernardine Evaristo both received the literary accolade.

-Judges went against the rules by awarding a joint prize, but prize Chairman Peter Florence explained they simply couldn’t choose one winner between the two books.
+Judges went against the rules by awarding a joint prize, but the panel’s chairman, Peter Florence, explained they simply couldn’t choose one winner between the two books.

 “Our consensus was that it was our decision to flout the rules,” Florence said.
 “I think laws are inviolable and rules are adaptable to the circumstance.”